rofldev/pugihtml/readme.txt

 Copyright (c) 2012, by Kiril Gantchev (kgantchev @ gmail DOT com)

-This is the distribution of pugihtml, which is a C++ HTML processing library, which consists of a DOM-like interface with rich traversal/modification capabilities, an extremely fast HTML parser which constructs the DOM tree from an HTML file/buffer, and an XPath 1.0 implementation for complex data-driven tree queries.
+This is the distribution of pugihtml, which is a C++ HTML processing library, consisting of a DOM-like interface with rich traversal/modification capabilities, an extremely fast HTML parser which constructs the DOM tree from an HTML file/buffer, and an XPath 1.0 implementation for complex data-driven tree queries.
 Full Unicode support is also available, with Unicode interface